oats royd barn

 item2

-Ami 8 Trailer - a recent project was the building of a Trailer to match the Ami Cabrio - the excuse for doing this was being able to fit the family + all the camping gear etc. in it, for 2CV camps and holidays.
-In reality, the main reason is just to show off when we get there . . .This is a very complicated trailer - My friend Ian and I built a special chassis which uses modified 2CV suspension arms upside down; so that the tie-rods and springs point backwards instead of forwards.
+Ami 8 Trailer - over the winter of 2008/9 I built a Trailer to match the Ami Cabrio - the excuse for doing this was being able to fit the family + all the camping gear etc. in it, for 2CV camps and holidays.
+In reality, the main reason is just to show off when we get there . . .This is a very complicated trailer - my friend Ian Broscombe and I built a special chassis which uses modified 2CV suspension arms upside down; so that the tie-rods and springs point backwards instead of forwards.
 This means the whole suspension assembly is much shorter and better balanced for a relatively lightweight trailer.
-The body consists of 2 pairs of fibreglass Ami rear wings, cut and grafted together end to end + 2 fibreglass boot panels, all hung on an aluminium frame, with ali inner panels.
+The body consists of 2 pairs of fibreglass Ami 8 rear wings, cut and grafted together end to end + 2 fibreglass boot panels, all hung on an aluminium frame, with ali inner panels.
 It was displayed at the 2009 and 2010 2CVGB Nationals.
 See photos of Trailer build.